rostock/CityJSONEditor/Readme.md

 #### Standard Workflow

+- enable `Developer` Extras in the blender preferences to see the custom properties you will add

 In order to be able export objects correctly the following steps need to be followed:

 1. In `Object Mode` right-click the object and select the option `set initial attributes`.